-A few months ago the department of the Navy put out a press release stating that they would be changing their 20 year old Navy FITREP and EVAL System also known as NAVFIT 98.
+A few months ago the Department of the Navy put out a press release stating that they would be changing their 20-year-old Navy FITREP and EVAL System is also known as NAVFIT 98.